 What is the idea behind hyperbaric oxygen therapy?

-Supporters of this therapy believe that autism spectrum disorder (ASD) is associated with inflammation and a lack of oxygen in the brain.
-So the idea is that using a hyperbaric chamber to quickly force large quantities of oxygen into the body will help reduce the characteristics of ASD.
+Supporters of this therapy believe that autism is associated with inflammation and a lack of oxygen in the brain.
+So the idea is that using a hyperbaric chamber to quickly force large quantities of oxygen into the body will help reduce some of the characteristics of autism.

 What does hyperbaric oxygen therapy involve?

-This approach requires the person with autism spectrum disorder (ASD) to lie in a hyperbaric chamber, typically for 90 minutes per session.
+This approach involves lying in a hyperbaric chamber, typically for 90 minutes per session.
 The number of sessions varies depending on the person’s ability to pay for them.